jpf/workflows-scim-relay/README.md

 # Thanks

-Thanks to the following people for their explicit and implict help in making this project a reality:
+Thanks to the following people for their explicit and implicit help in making this project a reality:

--   Aaron Berman for proposing the idea initally
+-   Aaron Berman for proposing the idea initially
 -   Melisa Chaidez for early feedback and suggestions
 -   Brian Zuzga for early feedback
 -   Brent Garlow for ongoing encouragement and assistance